 - Encolher e ocultar os conectores não usados

 Applies both the Toggle Hidden Node Sockets and Hide operations.

 - Read Render Layers Ctrl-R

 Reads all the current scene’s render layers from cache, as needed.
 This can be used to save RAM while rendering because the render layers do not have to be saved in RAM.
-This can also be used to recover some information from a failed render.
-For this to work, Save Buffers must be enabled.
+And also for recovering some information from a failed render.
+For this to work, Cache Result must be enabled.